PlayStation ends the decade in victory - and the PS5 feels like a sure thing

 The PS3's early years were also marred by a lack of good exclusive blockbuster games, the Uncharted series aside.
 It took until the start of this decade for that to change, with God of War 3 and Heavy Rain giving people reasons to get excited about the console after a long period of better exclusive games on Xbox 360.

-Still, despite a slow few years for software, the PS3 was far from a failure: it sold over 80 million units, largely even with the Xbox 360, even if it simply lacked a games library that was as good.
+Still, despite a slow few years for software, the PS3 was far from a failure: it sold over 80 million units, largely even with the Xbox 360, though its software library was arguably worse overall.

 The PS3 also got something of a reputation for being difficult to develop for.
 Mark Cerny, the PS4's lead architect, focused on making the hardware easier to figure out by comparison.
 "The biggest thing is we didn't want the hardware to be a puzzle that programmers would be needing to solve in order to make quality titles," he told Gamasutra back in 2013.